The 10 Best Outdoor HDTV Antennas in 2019

 1byone Antcloud Outdoor TV Antenna

-The 1byone Antcloud is a larger version of the 1byone New Concept Series with a 75-mile reception range.
+The 1byone Antcloud is a larger version of the 1byone New Concept Series, and offers a greater reception range (75 miles).
 Like its cousin, it features a modern, aesthetic design that can discreetly blend in with a variety of places around your house.

 The antenna is amplified and strengthens received TV signals to overcome potential interference.
 At 3.89 pounds it's still a lightweight object that's easy to set up; assembly is also tools free.